ch-stark/argocdpoliciesblog/blog.md

             phase: Terminating
     ```

-   In the following example none of the 4 evaluated Clusters has such a violation.
+   In this example none of the 4 evaluated Clusters has such a violation.

    ![Check Terminating](images/policy-terminating.png)